 Vivelle Side Effects

-Note: This page contains side effects data for the generic drug estradiol.
-It is possible that some of the dosage forms included below may not apply to the brand name Vivelle.
+Note: This document contains side effect information about estradiol.
+Some dosage forms listed on this page may not apply to the brand name Vivelle.

-Applies to estradiol: vaginal cream, vaginal insert extended release, vaginal tablet
+Applies to estradiol: vaginal capsule liquid filled, vaginal cream, vaginal insert extended release, vaginal tablet.
+Other dosage forms:

-As well as its needed effects, estradiol (the active ingredient contained in Vivelle) may cause unwanted side effects that require medical attention.
+Along with its needed effects, estradiol (the active ingredient contained in Vivelle) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking estradiol, check with your doctor immediately:Less common
+Check with your doctor immediately if any of the following side effects occur while taking estradiol:

 - Change in vaginal discharge